-The court has at its disposal a range of interim orders that it is has the power to grant and so far as interim injunctive relief is concerned such orders include:
+The court has at its disposal a range of interim orders that it has the power to grant and so far as interim injunctive relief is concerned such orders include:

 - Orders requiring a party to provide information about the location of property or assets.
-Such orders are normally supplement a freezing injunction.
+Such orders are normally supplement to a freezing injunction.

 - Orders requiring delivery up of property, pursuant to section 4 of the Torts (Interference with Goods) Act 1977